Jess Bedard, Director of Program Planning and Performance

 Lisa strives to support the impactful work of local centers’ prevention efforts by ensuring preventionists can access tools, resources, and partnerships that deepen and connect their work in communities.
 Her role seeks to address primary prevention in the communities in which we all live, play, and work to allow for the most sustained social change.
 When Lisa isn’t thinking about fundamentally shifting social norms, she’s attempting to read as cats or a dog are competing for lap space or she’s adventuring and eating her way across our beautiful state with her partner.

-Kristin is the Finance Coordinator at MECASA and brings many years of experience with her from the private sector.
+Kristin (she/her) brings many years of experience with her from the private sector.
 As a former teacher, she has a strong interest in social justice and is thrilled to be part of the amazing team at MECASA.
-In her free time, she enjoys attending concerts, travelling, and curling up with a good book.
-She resides with her family in Winthrop, ME.
+In her free time, she enjoys attending concerts, traveling, and curling up with a good book.
+She resides with her family in Brunswick, ME.

 Elizabeth Ward Saxl, Executive Director